infinum/rails-handbook/API/Intro.md

 Before talking about specific topics like authentication and pagination, we should outline a set of principles all APIs should follow.
 Since it's challenging to understand generic definitions, all of the principles will be introduced with an example showing what happens when they're *not* followed to try to illustrate the importance of following them.

-*Note*: all of the examples below are inspired by situations developers have been in when dealing with terrible APIs.
+*Note*: all the examples below are inspired by situations developers have been in when dealing with terrible APIs.

 ### Predictable

-When we call an API "predictable", what we mean is that it never aims to surprise the client.
+What we mean by "predictable API" is that it never aims to surprise the client.
 As an example, let's take an imaginary API endpoint for retrieving song details:

 ```json
 // GET api/songs/123